 3. Identifying Pythium Blight

-Pythium blight may seem like a fancy name for a fashion label but is in fact is a lawn disease that can cause havoc in your lawn.
+Pythium blight may seem like a fancy name for a fashion label but is a lawn disease that can cause havoc in your lawn.

 Also called cottony blight owing to its cotton candy-like growth and appearance, pythium blight occurs in dark patches of grass measuring roughly ½” to 4” in diameter.